Sunday, December 21, 2008

 Searching for Pine Grove

-While it once boasted its own newspaper and stagecoach line, the northeastern Nevada mining camp of Pine Grove, near Yerington, is mostly a forgotten historical footnote these days.
+While it once boasted its own newspaper and stagecoach line, the northwestern Nevada mining camp of Pine Grove, near Yerington, is mostly a forgotten historical footnote these days.

 Pine Grove is located about 26 miles south of Yerington.
-To reach it, head 11 miles south on State Route 208, then turn onto an unmarked but well maintained dirt road.
+To reach it, head 11 miles south on State Route 208, then turn onto an unmarked but well maintained dirt road (it's known as Walker River Road)..
 Follow the dirt road for 11 miles, then turn right on Pine Grove Mine Road (it’s marked).
 Continue west for four miles to the remains of Pine Grove.

 The town is located in Pine Grove Canyon, a heavily wooded, ruggedly beautiful slash in the eastern slopes of the Pine Grove Hills.
 The journey up into the canyon passes through scenic, craggy cliffs and gullies.